 Even after 30 years, I still enjoy teaching.
 As a trial lawyer, I get to teach juries, insurance companies, and frequently even defense experts.
 To help other trial lawyers improve their skills and get better results for their clients, I teach trial lawyers across the country – from Seattle to Atlanta and every place in between – at the Keenan Trial Institute.
 I’ve also been able to teach through the local community college, the Boy Scouts, and Sunday School.

-I handle motor vehicle, premises liability, dangerous and defective products, and nursing home and medical malpractice cases.
+I handle motor vehicle, premises liability, dangerous and defective products, and nursing home cases.
 I’ve been fortunate to receive accolades from CNN, Martindale-Hubbell, and AVVO.
 But the recognition most dear to me was a handwritten note from a client saying: “You treat me like your only client, and I so appreciate that.”

 - Auto, Truck, and Motorcycle Accidents